When will I see you again? Sport bids to step out of virus shadow - France 24

 -- After 10 races were either cancelled or postponed, Formula One hopes to open its season in Austria with back-to-back races on July 5 and 12.

+F1 boss Chase Carey insists that a 15-18 race season is still possible and that new venues could be used.

+Liberty Media, the company which runs the sport, reported a collapse in revenues of more than $200 million (184.7 million euros) in the first quarter of the year.

--- NASCAR in the United States will return on May 17 at Darlington Raceway, the first of four oval races over 11 days.
+-- NASCAR will return on May 17 at Darlington Raceway, South Carolina.

--- MotoGP, with eight races already off, is scheduled to return on August 9 at Brno in the Czech Republic.
+-- MotoGP hopes to start with back-to-back races at Jerez, Spain, on July 19 and 26.

 BASKETBALL